bcgov-nr/nr-broker/docs/README.md

 <img src="./images/broker_architecture.png" alt="NR Broker Lifecycle" width="900"/>

-## Deployment Specific Information
+## Scope

+This documentation is generic to all NR Broker installations.
+Your installation determines how you do things like searching audit and access logs.
+Your team may have setup tooling that utilizes NR Broker data.
+This documentation is unaware of how your deployment is integrated into your various systems.

+Your administrators have likely added a link to your team's documentation on the NR Broker homepage.
 If this documentation refers to things as 'deployment specific' then you should refer to your team's own documentation.
-Your deployment should show a link to your documentation on the homepage.

-This documentation is generic to all NR Broker installations.